triSYCL/sycl/llvm/docs/CommandGuide/llvm-strip.rst

 .. option:: --strip-all, -S

- For ELF objects, remove from the output all symbols and non-alloc sections not within segments, except for .gnu.warning sections and the section name table.
+ For ELF objects, remove from the output all symbols and non-alloc sections not within segments, except for .gnu.warning, .ARM.attribute sections and the section name table.

  For COFF objects, remove all symbols, debug sections, and relocations from the output.

 .. option:: --strip-debug, -g

- Remove all debug sections.

-.. option:: --strip-sections

- Remove all section headers and all sections not in segments.
+ Remove all debug sections from the output.

 .. option:: --strip-symbol <symbol>, -N